jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 This gap in specialized technical documentation emphasized the need for more comprehensive research spanning both automotive and aerospace industries.

 // ---------------------------- 4_Various_Fields ---------------------------- //
 Moving beyond transportation sectors, @chap_1_4 added a broader perspective on hydrogen standards.
-A significant number of standards addressing hydrogen applications were identified.
+A significant number of standards relating to hydrogen applications were identified.
 These standards existed in various stages of development.
 Some standards were in use, whereas others were undergoing updates.
 Additionally, several standards had been announced, but still awaited their initial publication.
 Given this extensive array of standards, a systematic approach emerged as imperative for identifying the ones most applicable to #gls("swith") development and certification processes.